ultralytics/ultralytics/docs/en/modes/benchmark.md

 See full `export` details in the [Export](../modes/export.md) page.

 ## FAQ

+### What is model benchmarking in Ultralytics YOLOv8?

+Model benchmarking in [Ultralytics YOLO](https://docs.ultralytics.com/) refers to the process of assessing the performance of your trained YOLOv8 model across different export formats and hardware setups.
+This evaluation involves measuring key metrics such as mAP50-95, accuracy_top5, and inference time to determine the optimal balance between speed and accuracy for your specific use case.
+Benchmarking helps in making informed decisions regarding resource allocation and performance optimization.

-### How do I benchmark my YOLOv8 model's performance on different export formats?
+### How do I benchmark a YOLOv8 model using Python in Ultralytics?

-To benchmark your YOLOv8 model's performance across different export formats, you can use the `benchmark` function available in Ultralytics YOLOv8.
-Here's a quick example:
+To benchmark a YOLOv8 model using Python in Ultralytics, you can use the following code snippet:

-#### Python

 ```python
 from ultralytics.utils.benchmarks import benchmark